baleada/docs/src/prose/logic/classes/Pickable.md

 ## Construct a `Pickable` instance
 :::

-To construct a `Pickable` instance (Object), use the `Pickable` constructor, which accepts two parameters:
+To construct a `Pickable` instance, use the `Pickable` constructor, which accepts two parameters:

 ::: ariaLabel="Pickable constructor parameters" classes="wide-4"
 | Parameter | Type | Required | Description |